Data Structures¶

 -

-¶ All contents stringified.
+string¶ All contents stringified.
 A convenience property

 >>> expr = TexExpr('hello', ['naw']) >>> expr.string 'naw' >>> expr.string = 'huehue' >>> expr.string 'huehue' >>> type(expr.string) <class 'TexSoup.data.TexText'> >>> str(expr) "TexExpr('hello', ['huehue'])" >>> expr.string = 35 Traceback (most recent call last): ...
 TypeError: ...